Sylius/Sylius/docs/cookbook/custom-model.rst

 3. Update the database using migrations
 ---------------------------------------

-Assuming that you have the databease updated to the state before adding the new entity you should run:
+Assuming that your database was up-to-date before adding the new entity, run:

 .. code-block:: bash